Chia seeds are the tiny black seeds of the chia plant (Salvia hispanica).

-Large doses of omega-3 fats, such as those from fish oils, may have blood thinning effects (67).
+Large doses of omega-3 fats, such as those from fish oils, may have blood-thinning effects (

-If you are taking blood-thinning medications, then consult with your doctor before incorporating large amounts of chia seeds into the diet.
-The omega-3 fatty acids may affect the activity of the medication (68, 69).
+If you are taking blood-thinning medications, consult with your medical provider before incorporating large amounts of chia seeds into your diet.
+Omega-3 fatty acids may affect the activity of your medication (

 Chia seeds generally do not cause any adverse effects.
-However, they may have blood-thinning effects in large doses, and they contain a plant compound that can reduce absorption of minerals.
+However, they may have blood-thinning effects in large doses, and they contain a plant compound that can reduce mineral absorption.